isnastish/kvs-python-client/README.md

 ```

 ### Using the cli
 For interacting with the service from command line I use [click](https://click.palletsprojects.com/en/8.1.x/) python tool.
 It's the most convenient way for testing the service, as it doesn't require writing any code at all.
-Assuming the click has been installed, the followinag command would generate the same result as the `echo` rpc: `python -m src.kvs echo ello HELO olloO allo`.
+Assuming the click has been installed, the followinag command would generate the same result as the `echo` rpc: `python -m kvs.cli echo ello HELO olloO allo`.
 For bravity, all the exceptions coming from the client are caught to avoid having big stack traces from executing commands, instead error messages are displayed.
-Note that the behaviour is different when using `KVSClient` directly.
+Note that the behaviour is different when using the `Client` directly.

-To store key-value pairs inside the remote storage use the following command `python -m src.kvs dict_put "my_dict" key_1=value_1 key_2=799879 key_3=0xffffaa`.
+To store key-value pairs inside the remote storage use the following command `python -m kvs.cli dict_put "my_dict" key_1=value_1 key_2=799879 key_3=0xffffaa`.
 It is equivalent to `client.dict_put(key, value)` mentioned in the code sample above.

-## Result types
+## Result data types
 Each api function call returns a result of a particular type.
 For delete operations, the result type is `BoolResult`
 with `result` field set to true if the specified key was deleted, false otherwise.
 For get methods, the type varies depending on the api function, for example `str_get` will return a result of type `StrResult`, containing the requested string if a request has succeeded.
 All the result types are represented as python dataclasses and have the following shape: